-After watching American movies, baseball is associated with strong team spirit and support.
-Think of the uniforms of players, cheerleaders, and mascots with a variety of stripes.
-They all use baseball team logos to keep fans interested.
+After watching American movies, I learned that baseball is associated with strong team spirit and support.
+Think of the uniforms of players, cheerleaders, and mascots with various patches.
+They all use baseball team emblems to keep fans interested.
 Emblems are used as stripes on clothing, player uniforms, flags, and other souvenirs.
-Logos often symbolize not only a team with a long history but entire cities, states, or regions.
-They are undeniably recognizable, which helps to grab the fans’ attention.
+Logos often symbolize a team with a long history and entire cities, states, or regions.
+They are undeniably recognizable, which helps attract the attention of fans.

-After analyzing our selection, you can see that most teams use a combination of red, blue, and white.
-The color palette symbolizes impulsiveness, but at the same time gives confidence and reliability, thanks to the blue color.
+After analyzing our selection, you can see that most teams use a combination of red, blue, and white colors.
+This color palette symbolizes impulsiveness but, thanks to the blue color, also gives confidence and reliability.
 Red increases heart rate and breathing, making fans empathize with the team.

 20 Baltimore Orioles 1966-1991

-The team logo from the 1966-1991 period is still a favorite among fans.
-In 1966, the team first used a cartoon bird holding a bat.
-The period is considered the most successful in the team’s history; since then, the Baltimore Orioles won the World Series three times.
+The team’s emblem from 1966 to 1991 is still popular among fans.
+In 1966, the team used a cartoon bird holding a bat for the first time.
+This period is considered the most successful in the team’s history: since then, the Baltimore Orioles have won the World Series three times.

-The team got its name in honor of a small black and orange bird that lives in North America – the Baltimore Oriole.
-It is used as a symbol for the Baltimore Orioles and has appeared on all logos.
-The bird is placed inside an orange circle with the team name inside it.
+The team is named after the Baltimore Oriole, a small black and orange bird native to North America.
+The Baltimore Oriole is the team’s symbol and appears on all its logos.
+The bird is placed inside an orange circle with the team’s name.

 19 Minnesota Twins: TC emblem

-The team logo consists of the letters TS, which can be deciphered as “Twin Cities.”
-Named after two cities: Minneapolis and Saint Paul.
-A simple yet striking emblem is eye-catching.
-Graphic elements are harmoniously combined, creating a readable logo.
-The letters are white and red against a blue background, creating an attractive contrast.
+The team’s emblem consists of the letters TC, which can be deciphered as “Twin Cities.”
+The team is named after two cities, Minneapolis and St. Paul.
+The simple but colorful emblem is eye-catching.
+The graphic elements blend harmoniously to create a readable logo.
+White and red letters on a blue background create an eye-catching contrast.

 18 Los Angeles Dodgers: LA emblem

-Los Angeles Dodgers is a baseball legend founded back in 1883.
-The team’s logo has remained virtually unchanged since 1958, and the emblem is one of the most recognizable in the world of sports.
+The Los Angeles Dodgers, founded in 1883, are a baseball legend.
+The team’s emblem has remained virtually unchanged since 1958 and is one of the most recognizable in sports.
 The harmonious combination of blue and white makes it balanced and unobtrusive.
-Using a color palette is associated with reliability.
-The emblem can often be seen on caps or merchandise.
-It also perfectly complements the team players’ uniforms.
+The use of the color palette is associated with reliability.
+The emblem can often be seen on caps or paraphernalia.
+It also perfectly complements the uniforms of the team’s players.

 17 San Francisco Giants: SF emblem

-The SF logo is the perfect blend of detail, color, and type.
-The team’s basic color palette is used: black and orange.
-The letters SF stand out on a black background.
-To create them, the same font was used as for the Giant’s inscription in the logo (it is impossible not to notice the identity of the S letters).
+The SF emblem perfectly combines detail, color, and font.
+The team’s primary color palette is black and orange.
+The letters SF stand out against the black background.
+For their creation, the same font was used for the inscription Giant in the emblem (it is impossible not to notice the identity of the letters S).
 It took a long time to create the perfect logo.
-Since 1958, designers have made minor adjustments.
-The font and color saturation changed, but the idea of the emblem remained the same.
+Beginning in 1958, the designers made minor adjustments.
+Changed the font and color saturation, but the idea of the emblem remained unchanged.

 16 California Angels Halo-ed “A” 1972-1988

-The professional baseball club logo from this period was the founding father of the modern version.
-The balanced combination of colors and elements was a success for the team.
-But in 1995, the team dropped the A logo and only returned to it in 2002.
-The dominant colors are red and blue, favorites among baseball teams.
-The yellow halo around “A” is a good reference to the team name.
+The modern version of the professional baseball club logo originated from the logo of this period.
+The balanced combination of colors and elements brought the team success.
+However, in 1995, the team abandoned the A’s logo and returned to it only in 2002.
+The dominant colors are red and blue, a favorite among baseball teams.
+The yellow halo around the letter “A” is a good reference to the team’s name.

 15 Minnesota Twins Minnie and Paul

-The baseball team we already know has not only a good emblem but also an equally striking logo.
-Minnie and Paul are personifications of the cities of Minneapolis and St. Paul.
-There are additional details on the logo: the Mississippi River, a bridge, and a baseball.
-The idea behind the logo is to showcase the unity between cities through the twins’ handshake.
-Illustrator Ray Barton created the logo for $ 15.
-The team made only one change to the image: they added inscriptions on T-shirts concerning the twin cities.
+The baseball team we already know has a good emblem and an equally colorful logo.
+Minnie and Paul represent the cities of Minneapolis and St. Paul.
+Additional details on the emblem include the Mississippi River, a bridge, and a baseball.
+The idea behind the logo is to demonstrate the unity of the cities through the twins’ handshake.
+Illustrator Ray Barton created the logo for $15.
+The team made only one change to the image: adding lettering to the T-shirts dedicated to the twin cities.

 14 New York Mets

-The New York Mets logo is one of the most successful in the history of sports.
+The New York Mets team logo is one of the most successful in sports history.
 It was created in 1962 by illustrator Ray Gotto.
-Since that time, the logo has remained practically unchanged, except for minor adjustments, for example, the abandonment of the tiny abbreviation NY.
-It consists of several elements and a good color palette: blue, orange, and white.
-The logo is a baseball with the silhouette of New York and the Mets team’s name inside.
-The successful combination of elements is not subject to time and new trends in logo design.
+Since then, the logo has remained virtually unchanged except for minor adjustments, such as dropping the tiny NY abbreviation.
+It has several elements and a successful color palette: blue, orange, and white.
+The logo is a baseball with the silhouette of New York and the name of the Mets team inside.
+The successful combination of elements is timeless and new trends in logo design.

 13 Chicago Cubs

-The 1957-1978 team logo was very successful and minimalistic, which perfectly matches modern trends.
-The combination of red, white, and blue colors made the image moderately bright and attractive.
-The team is now using a modified version of the old logo, making the font and lines bold and the colors more saturated.
-The baseball club has often experimented with logo variations throughout its history to find the perfect fit.
+The 1957-1978 team emblem was very successful and minimalistic, perfectly in line with current trends.
+The combination of red, white, and blue colors made the image bright and eye-catching.
+The team is now using a modified version of the old emblem, making the font and lines bolder and the colors more saturated.
+Throughout history, the baseball club has often experimented with logo variations to find the perfect one.

 12 Montreal Expos 1969-2004

-The clever use of colors and details makes the Montreal Expos baseball team logo memorable.
-The capital letter “M” immediately catches the eye and is depicted using three colors: red, white, and blue.
-You can also see the letter “e” highlighted in red and “b” in blue if you look closely.
-After moving from Canada to Washington DC, the team uses a revamped logo with many details.
+The Montreal Expos baseball team emblem is memorable because of its clever use of colors and details.
+Immediately striking is the capital letter “M,” depicted in three colors: red, white, and blue.
+Looking closely, you can also see the letter “e” highlighted in red and “b” highlighted in blue.
+Since moving from Canada to Washington, D.C., the team has used an updated emblem with more detail.

 11 St Louis Cardinals

-The team’s logo consists of their symbol – a red bird sitting on a bat.
-The Cardinal has been featured in every image throughout the team’s history.
-Some variants consisted of a pair of birds, but the main idea is still preserved.
-The flamboyant Cardinal attracts attention.
-Over time, it became more detailed, and some elements changed: the color of the beak and eyes.
-The letter “C” from the team name seems to be suspended slightly, making the image more balanced.
+The team’s emblem consists of a red bird sitting on a bat.
+The cardinal has been present in every image throughout the team’s history.
+Some variations have featured a pair of birds, but the basic idea has remained.
+The flamboyant cardinal is eye-catching.
+It has become more detailed over time, and some elements have changed: the color of the beak and eyes.
+The letter “C” from the team name seems to hang off a bit, making the image more balanced.

 10 Major League Baseball “Batter”

 Jerry Dior created the famous Major League Baseball logo in 1968.
-He was asked to create a logo to commemorate the 1969 centenary of professional baseball.
-The logo depicts Harmon Killebrew by many guesses, but the player’s silhouette was created in several ways, as stated by the illustrator.
-The image is still used today by teams who sometimes change red and blue to their club colors.
+He was also asked to create the logo for professional baseball’s centennial in 1969.
+Many speculate that the logo featured Harmon Killebrew, but the illustrator says the player’s silhouette was created in several ways.
+This image is still used by teams that occasionally change the red and blue colors to club colors.

 9 Boston Red Sox

-The baseball team logo fully reflects its name.
-Red socks have been famous all over the world since 1924.
-Over time, illustrators and designers have added some detail to the famous logo, but since 2009, the team has abandoned graphic details.
-Now the team name is not even indicated on the logo due to its high recognition in sports.
+The emblem of the Boston Red Sox of the baseball team fully reflects its name.
+Red socks have been known around the world since 1924.
+Over time, illustrators and designers added some details to the famous logo, but since 2009, the team has abandoned the graphic details.
+The team name is not even featured on the emblem due to its high recognizability in sports.

 8 Cincinnati Reds

-The baseball team chose the name of the club as a logo rather than symbols or mascots.
-The ideal shape of the letter “C” is pleasing to the eye, and the combination of colors makes the image more dynamic.
-In the 40s, the team performed with three colors: blue, red, and white.
-During this period, the Cincinnati Reds won the World Series, so the logo is synonymous with success.
-Now, instead of blue, black is used, creating a shadow and three-dimensional image.
+The baseball team used the club’s name as the logo rather than symbols or mascots.
+The perfect shape of the letter “C” is pleasing to the eye, and the combination of colors makes the image more dynamic.
+In the 40s, the team performed in three colors: blue, red, and white.
+The Cincinnati Reds won the World Series during this period, so the logo became synonymous with success.
+Now, black is used instead of blue, creating a shadow and a three-dimensional image.

 7 Oakland Athletics 1971-1982

-Get ready for an explosion of vibrant colors!
-The only logo in our collection that doesn’t use blue or red.
-As with the previous team, the logo is associated with success due to the World Series’s victory in 1971-1974.
-You can see the A’s (as the Oakland Athletics team is often called), white sneakers with green laces.
-All details are placed inside the baseball using yellow and green colors.
+Get ready for an explosion of bright colors!
+The Oakland Athletics logo is the only logo in our collection that doesn’t use blue and red.
+Like the previous team, it is associated with success through winning the World Series from 1971 to 1974.
+The A’s baseball (as the Oakland Athletics team is often referred to) features white sneakers with green laces.
+All the details are placed inside the baseball using yellow and green colors.

 6 Milwaukee Brewers “Ball in Glove” 1978-1993

-In 1977, the team decided to hold a competition to change their logo.
-The participants had to create an image that would look equally good on small and large things or places.
-The winner was Tom Meindel, who designed the famous blue-gloved baseball that soon became a fan favorite.
-Even though the team does not use the image in their activities now, it will remain the most recognizable in its history.
+In 1977, the team decided to hold a contest to change their logo.
+Contestants had to create an image that would look equally good on small and large objects or places.
+The winner was Tom Meindel, who created the famous blue-gloved baseball that soon became a fan-favorite logo.
+Although the team doesn’t use the image in its operations now, it remains the most recognizable image in history.

 5 Detroit Tigers Old English D

-The baseball team’s emblem in the old “D” symbolizes the history of the club.
-It is used on players’ uniforms and headwear.
-A unique font, serifs at the ends have turned an ordinary letter into a strong symbol.
-Fans think this emblem is perfect for a baseball team.
-Designers experimented with images several times but ultimately opted for the letter and only changed weights and fonts over the decades.
+The old letter “D,” the baseball team’s emblem, symbolizes the club’s history.
+It is used on the players’ uniforms and hats.
+The unique font and serifs on the ends turned an ordinary letter into a strong symbol.
+Fans believe that such an emblem is perfect for a baseball team.
+Designers experimented with images several times but eventually settled on the letter and only changed the weight and font over the decades.

 4 Kansas City Royals 1969-1992

-The elegant Kansas City Royals logo is the foundation of the baseball team’s signature.
-The logo was to be designed by Hallmark Cards.
-Fifteen artists worked to create the image, with Shannon Manning the winner.
-She harmoniously used all the trends of that period: geometry, bright colors, and laconicism.
-The logo, designed by the artist, became the basis for all modern versions and received minor changes over the years.
+The elegant Kansas City Royals logo is the foundation of the baseball team’s corporate identity.
+Hallmark Cards was to design the logo.
+Fifteen artists worked on creating the image, and Shannon Manning was the winner.
+She harmoniously used all the trends of the time: geometry, bright colors, and laconism.
+The logo designed by the artist became the basis for all modern versions and has undergone minor changes over the years.

 3 St Louis Cardinals: STL emblem

-If you remember the logo in the form of a red cardinal on a baseball bat, then you will agree that the team’s emblem is its laconic addition.
-The three main letters’ interlacing is made in white with a blue frame on a red background.
-Many Hall of Fame members have worn the emblem, which enhances its status in the fans’ eyes.
-In 2020, the team changed the image a bit, and the designers made the outer blue line a little thinner.
+If you remember the logo as a red Cardinal on a baseball bat, you’ll agree that the team’s emblem is a concise complement.
+The intertwining of the three main letters is in white with a blue border on a red background.
+Many members of the Hall of Fame have worn this emblem, which increases its status in the eyes of fans.
+In 2020, the team changed the image slightly, with designers making the outer blue line a little thinner.

 2 Toronto Blue Jays 1977-1996

-The team’s logo in 1977-1996 is considered the most successful in the team’s history.
-In 2020, the Toronto Blue Jays decided to return to the iconic image, which is well received by fans.
-The logo of that period displays the main elements: name, country of origin, and symbol.
-A bright combination of white, blue, and red is used.
+The team’s 1977-1996 emblem is considered the most successful in history.
+In 2020, the Toronto Blue Jays decided to return to this iconic image, which is well-perceived by fans.
+The logo of that period presents the main elements: the name, the country of origin, and the symbol.
+It uses a bright combination of white, blue, and red colors.

 1 New York Yankees: NY emblem

-Even those who don’t know baseball at all have heard of the New York Yankees.
-The famous emblem was designed by Tiffany & Co back in 1877.
-The team still uses the logo.
-The image has witnessed the team’s meteoric rise and numerous victories.
-The minimalistic emblem with a laconic font does not lose popularity and is uniquely suited to modern trends.
+Even those who do not understand baseball have heard about the New York Yankees team.
+The team’s famous emblem, designed by Tiffany & Co. in 1877, is still used today.
+The image has witnessed the team’s meteoric rise and many victories.
+With a laconic font, the minimalistic emblem does not lose popularity and uniquely corresponds to modern trends.

 What is the best logo in baseball?

-According to a recent online poll, the Toronto Blue Jays logo was named the best in Major League Baseball.
-This symbol was popular in the early 2000s and is now back in fashion.
+According to a recent online poll, the Toronto Blue Jays logo is considered the best in Major League Baseball.
+The logo features a blue jayhead with a red maple leaf, capturing the team’s Canadian heritage.

 How many MLB logos are there?